 Amelia Mae Wolf, At-Large Board Member

 Amelia Mae Wolf serves as an At-Large Board Member for CASIN.
 She is a Research Associate in the Center for Preventive Action at the Council on Foreign Relations (CFR), where she researches conflict prevention and national security.
-She is also a researcher for Wikistrat, covering Africa and counter terrorism.
-Previously, Amelia worked as Communications Coordinator at the International Coalition for the Responsibility to Protect (ICRtoP), where she wrote articles on mass atrocity prevention and human rights crises.
+She is also a researcher for Wikistrat, covering Africa and counter terrorism, and an adjunct professor at St. John’s University, where she teaches a class on transnational advocacy in the International Communication master’s program.
+Previously, Amelia worked as Communications Coordinator at the International Coalition for the Responsibility to Protect (ICRtoP), where she wrote articles on mass atrocity prevention and human rights crises, and as Video Specialist at STAND: The Student-led Division of United to End Genocide.
 Amelia has conducted conflict assessments for the International Peace Institute (Mali) and World Vision International (Sudan).
 She has a MS in Global Affairs from New York University, where she founded and served as President of the Human Rights and International Law League, and a BA in Communications from Loyola University Maryland.
 Her graduate thesis, “Deconstructing Prevention: The Missing Link in the Human Security Approach to Global Climate Change,” was nominated for Best Thesis Award and she presented her findings at the 2013 Dayton Human Rights Conference.
-She has also published articles on ForeignPolicy.com, CFR Blogs Politics, Power, and Preventive Action and the Development Channel, International Justice Central, and ICRtoP’s blog.
+She has also published articles on ForeignPolicy.com, Defense One, CFR Blogs Politics, Power, and Preventive Action and the Development Channel, International Justice Central, and ICRtoP’s blog.

 Maimoona Zia, Chair of the Delegations Committee